fuzzylabs/dobble-jetson-zenml-competition/README.md

 ## One-time setup

-1. Create a virtual environment (conda, pip, virtualenv, poetry).
+1. Create a virtual environment (conda, pip, virtualenv, poetry) and activate it.
 Recommened python version 3.8

-2. Install requirements and pre-commit required for setting up the project.
+2. Inside the virtual environment, install requirements and pre-commit required for setting up the project.

     ```bash
     pip install -r setup-requirements.txt
     pre-commit install
     ```

     Or with Conda

     ```bash